 If you are curious as to what grill I’m using, I’m using my new Hooray Grill which is a Santa Maria style cooker.
 That means it has a large, open top fire box that is topped with a grill grate that can be raised and lowered to adjust the surface temps:

-Now back to the recipe.
+Now back to the breakfast skillet recipe.
 While the potatoes are browning in the cast iron pan, chop the peppers and onions:

-Once the potatoes have browned about 60-75%, add the peppers and then the onions:
+Once the potatoes have browned about 60%-70%, then add the peppers and onions to the skillet:

 Work the peppers and onions through the potatoes and let them soften as the potatoes finish browning.
-When the potatoes are near browned throughout, time to add the sausage:
+Next, when the potatoes are near browned throughout, add the sausage:

 While the sausage is browning is a perfect time to get asked about what is in the skillet and thus explain that: